xitu/gold-miner/article/2021/designing-beautiful-shadows-in-css.md

 If you're not experienced with CSS variables, this might seem like total magic.
 This is just meant as an example, though; feel free to structure things differently!

-## Continue the journey

-Earlier, I mentioned that my strategy for box shadows used to be “tinker with the values until it looks alright”.
-If I'm being honest, this was my approach for _all of CSS_. 😅

-CSS is a tricky language because it's _implicit_.
-I learned all about the _properties_, stuff like `position` and `flex` and `overflow`, but I didn't know anything about the _principles_ driving them, things like stacking contexts and hypothetical sizes and scroll containers.

-In CSS, the properties are sorta like function parameters.
-They're the inputs used by layout algorithms and other complex internal mechanisms.

-A few years back, I decided to take the time to learn how CSS _really_ works.
-I went down MDN rabbit holes, occasionally drilling down all the way to the solid core\*.
-And when I'd run into one of those dastardly situations where things just didn't seem to make sense, I would settle into the problem, determined to poke at it until I understood what was happening.

-This was not a quick or easy process, but by golly it was effective.
-All of a sudden, things started making _so much more sense_.
-CSS is a language that rewards those who go deep.

-About a year ago, I started thinking that maybe my experience could help expedite that process for other devs.
-After all, most of us don't have the time (or energy!) to spend years spelunking through docs and specs.

-I left my job as a staff software engineer at Gatsby Inc., and for the past year, I've been focused full-time on building a CSS course unlike anything else out there.

-It's called [CSS for JavaScript Developers](https://css-for-js.dev/), and it's a comprehensive interactive course that shows how CSS really works.

-There are over 200 lessons, spread across 10 modules.
-And you've already finished one of them: this tutorial on shadow design was adapted from the course!
-Though, in the course, there are also videos and exercises and minigames.

-If you find CSS confusing or frustrating, I want to help change that.
-You can learn more at [css-for-js.dev](https://css-for-js.dev/).

-> Josh is one of the brightest authorities on CSS out there, bringing both deep technical insights and a fantastic amount of whimsy to all his work. **I highly recommend checking his course out** if you're looking to level up!
->
-> - [Addy Osmani](https://twitter.com/addyosmani) Engineering Manager at Google

-> I had seriously high expectations for Josh’s CSS course.
-And honestly? **It's exceeded them.** Even the first module is providing clarity on concepts I've used for years but never learned in detail.
-Mental models are essential, and I may finally have one for CSS.
->
-> - [Laurie Barth](https://twitter.com/laurieontech/status/1368294781684695042) Senior Software Engineer, Netflix

-> When I’m learning something from Josh, I know it’s being taught the best way it possibly could be. **There’s no person I’d trust more to really install CSS into my brain.**
->
-> [Adam Wathan](https://twitter.com/adamwathan) - Creator of Tailwind CSS

 ## Bonus: drop-shadow

 Throughout this tutorial, we've been using the `box-shadow` property. `box-shadow` is a great well-rounded tool, but it's not our only shadow option in CSS. 😮